mweagle/Sparta/README.md

 ## Caveats

-  1. It's a POC first release
-    - Do not run your next [$1B unicorn](https://en.wikipedia.org/wiki/Unicorn_%28finance%29) on it
   1. _golang_ isn't officially supported by AWS (yet)
     - But, you can [vote](https://twitter.com/awscloud/status/659795641204260864) to make _golang_ officially supported.
     - Because of this, there is a per-container initialization cost of: